-(1) Same-store operations exclude results from Illinois, which contractually commenced on August 15, 2023.
-For enhanced comparability, we also excluded accelerated revenues due to contract terminations from same-store operations.

-(2) For enhanced comparability, we also excluded accelerated revenues due to contract terminations from same-store operations.
-Such adjustments reflect two sports skins that ceased operations in the third quarter of 2023, and two sports skins that ceased operations in the second quarter of 2022.
+- (1) Same-store operations exclude results from Illinois, which contractually commenced on August 15, 2023.
+For enhanced comparability, same-store operations also exclude accelerated revenues and recoveries in connection with contract terminations. - (2) Reflects one sport skin that ceased operations in the second quarter of 2024, and two sports skins that ceased operations in the third quarter of 2023 - (3) Reflects recoveries from contract settlements and modifications in the second half of 2024.